descostesn/GenomicBoxGui/README.md

 resources is more common and affordable.
 The new bottleneck is the evolution of software inaccordance with technological advances and users needs.*

-Several tools aimed at providing solutions to accomplish standard bioinformatical analysis with graphical interfaces (EaSeq, QuickNGS, Galaxy, etc).
+Several tools aim at providing solutions to accomplish standard bioinformatical analysis with graphical interfaces (EaSeq, QuickNGS, Galaxy, etc).
 However, I noticed that biologists who are not familiar with computational tools or newly switching to genome-wide analysis face conceptual